Subscribe by email

 Restoring Safari History

 If for some reason after you’ve cleared your Safari history you discover you can’t find a website you know you visited 3 weeks ago, Time Machine is there to help.
 If you haven’t already gotten an external hard drive be sure to do so to help you stay backed up.
+For this restore option to work you’ll need to have Time Machine enabled and setup for the time period you’re trying to restore your safari browsing History

-To Restore your Safari Browsing History:
+How To Restore your Safari Browsing History on a Mac:

 1. Close Safari and Open Finder